The total guide to mobile app marketing in 2025

 2. Acquisition stage

 After awareness, the next stage is acquisition.
-The goal here is to get prospective customers to download your app.
+The goal here is to get ideal users to download your app.

-How will you know if you’re being successful?
+How will you know if you’re succeeding?
 Most apps have a conversion rate of 1–2%, so anything above 2% is excellent.

 Paid ads